How to Choose a Click Fraud Prevention Vendor: The 5 Key Questions you Have to Ask

 5. Do you cover all Major Paid Search / Social platforms?

 Invalid clicks occur across all major paid search and paid social channels.
 Some platforms like Google and Facebook put serious efforts into combating click fraud and are doing a superb job, yet invalid clicks still occur at a rate that is causing advertisers material damage.
 Typically, Click Fraud Prevention vendors only cover Google ads, which might be fine for a small business advertiser who only runs on Google Search.
 But, if you’re running campaigns on other channels like Facebook, Instagram, Twitter, LinkedIn, Snap, Yahoo, Bing, Pinterest, and more, then you’ll remain exposed.
-It makes no sense to work with a company that doesn’t cover you on all of your PPC buying channels, which is why you work with companies like CHEQ which cover all major PPC platforms.
+It makes no sense to work with a company that doesn’t cover you on all of your PPC buying channels, which is why you work with companies like CHEQ, which covers all major PPC platforms.

 Ready to try our click fraud prevention solution?
 Click here to request a demo.